 - Cornelius Fudge in Harry Potter has no clue someone is going behind his back to authorize Dementor attacks on Harry, thinking everything reported to him is a ploy by Dumbledore to take over the Minister of Magic (a position Dumbledore never wanted).
 Dolores takes care to ensure this remains the case.

-- In Night Watch, when Commander Vimes goes back in time he realizes that Captain Tilden, the first captain he had after joining the City Watch, was this.
+- In Night Watch, Vimes remembers Captain Tilden, the first captain he had after joining the City Watch, as this, though he didn't realise it at the time.
+When he travels back in time, Vimes ends up under Tilden's command again (under a false name) alongside his younger self.
 When Tilden is abruptly relieved of command and replaced, the younger version of Vimes is outraged and says that Tilden was a good captain, while the older, wiser Vimes thinks Tilden was a good man who was horribly out of place at the job of policing and way behind the times, and it was better for Tilden that he was relieved and out of the picture considering the nasty Full-Circle Revolution that was about to happen.

 - In Small Gods,, the Cenobiarch is the senile figurehead of the Omnian church, doing nothing except nodding while his senior chaplain conducts services and blessing anyone who comes near him.
 He has no involvement whatsoever with the inner workings of the church, which largely consist of brutally torturing and killing heretics.